 Drapr’s development team installed the Drapr Shopify plugin on Mizzen+Main’s store and further styled it to blend in beautifully on all versions of Mizzen+Main’s product detail pages.
 Zero lines of code had to be written by Mizzen+Main’s development team over the course of the pilot.

-Once the digitization was complete, Drapr used their technology to drape Mizzen+Main’s clothing on 600+ statistically generated male bodies – created to cover the diversity of Mizzen+Main’s customer base – to produce 16,000+ unique fit representations.
+Once 3D garment asset creation was complete, Drapr used their technology to drape Mizzen+Main’s clothing on 600+ statistically generated male bodies – created to cover the diversity of Mizzen+Main’s customer base – to produce 16,000+ unique fit representations.
 One for every unique body type, garment size and pose.
 These fit representations (“Virtual Try Ons”) were then uploaded to the tool.

 Throughout the pilot preparatory period, Mizzen+Main provided feedback and approvals in weekly check-in meetings.
 All things considered, the total extra load to Mizzen+Main to pilot Virtual Try Ons was a weekly check-in, shipping the size run for digitization and providing tech packs.

-Google Analytics and Google Optimize were setup by Drapr on Mizzen+Main’s store to create an A/B test and track performance.
+A custom analytics instrumentation set up by Drapr on Mizzen+Main’s store to create an A/B test and track performance.
 50% of traffic was shown the viewer, the other 50% was not as a control.
-In addition to web analytics, Drapr conducted dozens of phone interviews with customers who used the tool, filled out a post checkout survey and consented to being contacted.
+In addition to web analytics, Drapr conducted dozens of phone interviews with customers who used the tool, filled out a post-checkout survey and consented to being contacted.

 Week 1: Shopify plugin installed

 Week 2-3: Drapr Virtual Try-ons customized to match rest of site

 Week 4: Final QA and push to production

 Week 5-11: Pilot run